Amaralovelyn/LITA_Class_Documentation/README.md

-### PROJECT 2 Procedure:
+## PROJECT 2 Procedure:

-### 1. Using Excel:
+## 1. Using Excel:

 i.
-Analyze customer data using pivot tables to find subscription patterns.
+I analyzed customer data using pivot tables to find subscription patterns and the results are as shown below:

 ![CUSTOMERSDATAPIVOTTABLE](https://github.com/user-attachments/assets/c8493236-9174-4509-b6cc-e754639bcd5c)